rust-lang/rust/src/doc/guide-pointers.md

 % The (old) Rust Pointer Guide

-This content has moved into the
+This content has moved into
 [the Rust Programming Language book](book/pointers.html).